OfficeDev/microsoft-teams-apps-faqplus/README.md

 Members of the experts team will now be able to
 - Added a new QnA pair to the Knowledge base directly using the Messaging extension
-- Perform CRUD operations on the QnA pairs added through the bot
+- To edit and delete QnA pairs added through the bot
-- View names of individuals who updated a QnA pair
+- Track history of experts updating QnA pair
-- Configure the answer to show up as a adaptive card with additional details like Title, Subtitle, Image etc instead of the usual text based answer
+- Configure the answer to show up as a adaptive card with additional details like Title, Subtitle, Image, etc. instead of usual text based answer

 ## **Legal Notices**